MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/cannot-run-scripts-powershell.md

 ## Cause

-This issue may occur if the execution policy is set to **Restricted**.
+This issue may occur if one of the following factors is true:
+- The PowerShell version that you are using is higher than 5.1.
+The Azure Active Directory Module only works with PowerShell 3 to 5.1.
+- The execution policy is set to **Restricted**.
 Certain Windows PowerShell cmdlets can't run if the policy is too restricted.

 ## Resolution

 To resolve this issue, follow these steps:

+1. Identify the PowerShell version by running `$PSVersionTable`.
 1. Run the Azure Active Directory Module for Windows PowerShell as an administrator.
 To do it, select **Start**, select **All Programs**, select **Windows Azure Active Directory**, right-click **Windows Azure Active Directory Module for Windows PowerShell**, and then select **Run as administrator**.
-2. Set the execution policy to **Unrestricted**.
+1. Set the execution policy to **Unrestricted**.
 To do it, type the following cmdlet, and then press Enter:

     ```powershell
     Set-ExecutionPolicy Unrestricted